scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - TRC: introduce introduce language tags ({{BCP47}}) and localizedDescriptions, introduce more sequence limits in ASN.1 and recommend maximum size.
 - `authorityKeyIdentifier` Extension: clarify support for `authorityCertIssuer` and `authorityCertSerialNumber` attributes
 - Issuing Control Plane AS Certificates: clarify signatures in case of automatic renewal
+- Rename Voting AS to Voter and clarify that it does not require an AS number

 ## draft-dekater-scion-pki-12
 {:numbered="false"}